Geta/klarna/src/Klarna.Checkout/README.md

   - Allow separate shipping address - If true, the consumer can enter different billing and shipping addresses.
 Default: false
   - Date of birth mandatory - If true, the consumer cannot skip date of birth.
 Default: false
   - Title mandatory - If specified to false, title becomes optional.
 Only available for orders for country GB.
-  - Show subtotal detail - If true, the Order Detail subtodals view is expanded.
+  - Show subtotal detail - If true, the Order Detail subtotals view is expanded.
 Default: false
   - Send shipping countries - sends available countries from the Epi country dictionary
   - Prefill addresses - send address information on order creation in Klarna (preferred shipping/billing address)
   - Send shipping options prior to filling addresses - send in available shipping options even if address is unknown